andrew-candela/messages/README.md

 This package uses PB to encode your message before it's sent over to the recipient.
 For now this is overkill.
 If I ever start including more metadata in the messages, then this will be useful.

+## ToDo

+- Check max message length.
+How do I chunk messages up if they exceed the buffer size?
+- read public keys from a file/memory
+- Think about command line interface.
+I'll have a manual mode and and then a mode that grabs address/username/public key data from a service

 ## Reference